 We weren’t putting out fires.
 We weren’t saving lives.
 We weren’t on the precipice of cracking the code that would change everything.

-So, there are about 100 different directions I could take this.
-About how we’re trying to build a strong team where (work and life) balance is an actual THING.
+So there are about 100 different directions I could take this.
+About how we’re trying to build a strong team where work and life balance is an actual thing.
 About the shame I feel in how late I was to recognize that we ought to pause.
 About how me even making the recommendation could be construed as patronizing, even as it was intended to be compassionate.
-About, about, about.

 But I want to talk about the feeling that I could see that she was experiencing in that moment.
 Because it’s a feeling I know too well.